 Gone are the days when you can board a plane with a one-way ticket

-The above scenario is an all too common occurrence at airports the world over.
-I've it experienced myself a number of times.
+The above scenario is an all too common occurrence in airports the world over.
+I've experienced it myself several times.

-Unfortunately, the laid-back, nonchalant days of independent travel are somewhat in the past.
+Unfortunately, the laid-back, nonchalant days of independent travel are in the past.

-Deciding when and how to leave once I'm there, maybe I'll move on overland into a bordering country...
+Deciding when and how to leave once you're there, maybe you'll move on overland into a bordering country...
 Ultimate freedom.

 Regrettably, this is a luxury of the past